demichelislab/PCF_SELECT/README.md

                         N cores to be allocated for the analysis
 ```
 #### Sample Information File (SIF) <a name="sample-information-file--sif-"></a>
-The Sample Information File (SIF) is a TSV (tab-separated) text file that contains the location of Tumour samples to analyse, together with their Normal counterpart.
+The Sample Information File (SIF) is a TSV (tab-separated) text file that contains the location of Tumour samples to analyse, together with their Normal (Control) counterpart.
 It's **crucial** to name the columns "Tumour" and "Normal" in order to recognise the right columns to analyse.
 Samples are intended in [BAM format](https://samtools.github.io/hts-specs/SAMv1.pdf).

 | Patient | Tumour | Normal |